Xiamen Metro: Line 3

-Under Construction
+Under construction

+Line 3 South Extension and Remaining Airport Section

+Line 3 will ultimately be 45.01 km in length with 31 stations, with extensions on both ends of Line 3 currently under construction.
+A southern extension is 8.29 km long with 5 stations, and a remaining 10 km section towards Xiamen's new Xiang'an Airport.

 Line 4

-Line 4 will be 44.8 km in length with 18 stations and is scheduled to be complete by 2020.
-Unlike other lines, which are radial lines that connect Xiamen island to the mainland, this line is a tangential express line running strictly on the mainland around Xiamen Island.
+Line 4 Phase 1 started construction in 2015.
+It will be 44.8 km in length with 12 stations and is scheduled to be complete by 2026.
+Unlike other lines, which are radial lines that connect Xiamen island to the mainland, Line 4 line is a tangential express line with wide stop spacings and trains running up to 120 km/h.
+The line runs strictly on the mainland around Xiamen Island acting as a suburban arc line.
 It will connect Xiamen's new Xiang'an Airport to Xiamen North railway station.